 - State class size mandates should be eliminated across all grades.
 School districts should have the authority to set class sizes for all grades and subjects according to the needs of their students and available resources.

 - Class size reduction initiatives should target only those students who struggle in larger classroom settings and would benefit from individualized instruction in state-mandated courses.
 Clearly, class sizes affect students and teachers differently.
-Statewide requirements do not account for district- and school-based factors, including subject, grade, student exceptionality, and facilities, that are more appropriate criteria for establishing class sizes.
+Statewide requirements do not account for district- and school-based factors, including subject, grade, student exceptionality, and facilities, which are more appropriate criteria for establishing class sizes.

 - Class size reduction should be weighed against all other potential education reforms.
 Lawmakers should always consider the “opportunity cost” of reducing class sizes.
 In other words, they should ask whether taxpayer money spent to reduce class sizes could be used in a more efficient and effective way.
-For example, budget appropriations that reduce class sizes by one or two students per grade should be redirected to efforts to recruit and retain high-quality teachers and excellent school leaders.
+For example, budget appropriations that reduce class sizes by one or two students per grade could be redirected to efforts to recruit and retain high-quality teachers and excellent school leaders.